-This phase was carried out by adding sodium bicarbonate to the feed stream and took place during spring.
+This phase was carried out by adding sodium bicarbonate to the feed stream and it took place during spring.
 The addition of sodium bicarbonate aimed to address the problem with the alkalinity of the culture medium.

 During this period, the study showed better efficiency in removing ammoniacal nitrogen and a slight improvement in phosphate removal.
 As seen in Table 2, the average effluent concentration of ammoniacal nitrogen met the legal limit of 2 mg/L stipulated in DM No. 185/2003.
 However, for the pH parameter, the effluent concentration increased compared to Phase 1 and remained above the range stipulated by the mentioned DM, which is 6.0 – 9.5.

-The addition of bicarbonate, considered an inorganic carbon source, microalgae can absorb it due to their ability to interconvert it intracellularly and extracellularly, Latagan et al. (2024).
+The addition of bicarbonate is considered an inorganic carbon source.
+As microalgae can absorb it due to their ability to interconvert it intracellularly and extracellularly (Latagan et al., 2024).
 However, its use causes the medium's pH to increase, as verified in this case study.

 Tango et al. (2023), studied the growth of microalgae and nutrient absorption working with different nitrogen and phosphorus ratios (5:1, 10:1, and 20:1), with the addition of bicarbonate.
 Their results showed that for all three ratios, the ammoniacal nitrogen removal efficiency was above 95.97%±6.9%, reaching up to 100%.
 Regarding phosphate, the results varied across the three concentrations: 5:1 with a removal efficiency of -30.60%±162.25, 10:1 with a removal efficiency of 73.32%±21.78, and 20:1 with a removal efficiency of 98.33%±2.58.